bSI-InfraRoom/IFC-Specification/IFC4x3/Properties/m/MaximumTransmissionAttenuation_0v_sIcbmP5qfPydldRrfEw/Documentation.md

-Indicate the Maximum transmission attenuation of feeder
+Indicates the Maximum transmission attenuation of feeder.